-As I was reading page 115 of their 2008 annual report, I came across a statement that is routine when studying companies with dual class structures but I realized that many of you may not know how it works.
+As I was reading their 2008 annual report, I came across a statement that is routine when studying companies with dual-class structures but I realized that many of you may not know how it works.
 Here's the paragraph: "If liquidated, each share of Common Stock will be entitled to the first $0.50 available for distributions to holders of Common Stock and Class B Stock, each share of Class B Stock will be entitled to the next $1.00 so available, each share of Common Stock will be entitled to the next $0.50 so available and each share of Common and Class B Stock will be entitled to an equal amount thereafter."

 Looking at the March 31, 2009 10-Q filing with the SEC, Ford had 2,802,397,653 shares of regular common stock and 70,852,076 shares of Class B stock.
 As I researched further, I discovered that owners of the regular shares were entitled to elect 60 percent of the Board of Directors, while owners of the Class B shares entitled to elect 40 percent.
 Based upon the paragraph quoted above, they were also entitled to different amounts if the company went into bankruptcy and there was anything remaining after the debts have been paid.

 Doesn't Anyone Remember Ford's $10 Billion Dividend?